mcarr823/pi-tv-streamer/install/remotes/Argon.md

 ```

 That will make sure the remote will work with the flatpak version of Kodi.

+### Jellyfin and other software/websites

+TODO
 ## Other operating systems

-If you are using a Raspberry Pi, then the above instructions may still work.
+If you are using a Raspberry Pi, then the above instructions may still work even without Raspberry Pi OS.

 If you are using a different device, however, then the Argon remote will likely require manual setup using LIRC.